-- Responsibilities.
-If cancer and its treatment leaves your loved one feeling exhausted or unable to perform the usual tasks, those responsibilities may fall on other family member’s shoulders.
-If he/she must stop working, the partner may need to go back to work or work extra hours while, in many cases taking on caregiving responsibilities.
+2. Responsibilities.
+If cancer and its treatment leave your loved one feeling exhausted or unable to perform the usual tasks, those responsibilities may fall on other family member’s shoulders.
+If he/she must stop working, the partner may need to go back to work or work extra hours while in many cases taking on caregiving responsibilities.

 Asking for help with basic activities of daily life, such as getting dressed or washing the hair, may be difficult.
-However, the partner may not know that he/she need help or may not want to offend by offering it.
-As a result, it is important to talk openly and clearly express the needs to avoid the frustration and anger that could result from misinterpreting the spouse’s behaviour.
+However, the partner may not know that he/she needs help or may not want to offend by offering it.
+As a result, it is important to talk openly and clearly express the needs to avoid the frustration and anger that could result from misinterpreting the spouse’s behavior.